gjsjohnmurray/doxygenerate/README.md

 Contains source files.

 ### tests folder
-Contains unit tests for the ObjectScript classes
+Contains unit tests for the ObjectScript classes.

 ### dev.md

-Contains a set of useful commands that will help during the development
+Contains a set of useful commands that may help during development.

 ### docker-compose.yml

-A docker engine helper file to manage images building and rule ports mapping an the host to container folders(volumes) mapping
+A docker engine helper file to manage image building, host-to-container mapping rules for ports and folders (volumes), etc.

 ### Dockerfile

-The simplest dockerfile which starts IRIS and imports code from /src folder into it.
+The dockerfile which starts an IRIS container and loads the package into it.
+You can use the related docker-compose.yml to adjust parameters, for example to bind to fixed local port numbers.
-Use the related docker-compose.yml to easily setup additional parameters like port number and where you map keys and host folders.

 ### iris.script